medialab/hyphe/doc/install.md

 # Installation

 __Notes:__
-- Hyphe is built to run on a limited list of GNU/Linux distributions.
-[Docker](https://www.docker.com/) can be used to install Hyphe locally on other systems including MacOs, see the [Docker doc](../README.md#docker-setup).
-Making it work on Windows might be feasible but is not supported.
+- Hyphe is intended to be installed using Docker on most OS (Windows, Mac OS X, Linux).
+Building manually is only possible under Linux distributions, and is not guaranteed and can be complex due to a variety of issues.
+Please rather use the regular Docker install if you have little experience with shell.
 - MongoDB is limited to 2Go databases on 32bit systems, so we recommand to always install Hyphe on a 64bit machine.
 - Do __not__ add `sudo` to any of the following example commands.
 Every line of shell written here should be ran from Hyphe's root directory and `sudo` should only be used when explicitly listed.